 If you’ve decided to start pumping, you’ll have to ensure you have all the necessities.
 But, of course, you last want to discover you’re missing a storage bag just when you’ve finished pumping.
 So below are the basics for pumping breast milk.

 - Breast pump.
 Choose between a single electric like Mama’s Choice Single Electric Breast Pump or double electric version.
 You can also get Mama’s Choice Manual Breast Pump, which is excellent for when the power’s out or when you don’t need a big batch of milk to store.
+Alternatively, if you’re a working mama, then Mama’s Choice Wearable Breast Pump is your best bet.
 (Check out our buying guide for breast pumps!)

 - Breast milk cooler bag.
 Mama’s Choice Sling Cooler Bag ensures your breast milk is at the right temperature–just make sure you also have reusable ice packs.